klennan/klennan/docs/_posts/2020-12-31-Push-Your-PSProfile-to-Gist.md

 title:  "Push Your PowerShell Profile to a Github Gist"
 date:   2020-12-31 08:43:00 -0600
 categories: tech tutorial powershell
+description: "This post will walk through using a Github gist to store a copy of your PowerShell Profile, while being able to pull from it and push to it!"
 ---

 A while ago in [this post][fancy-prompt] I mentioned I adopted [Steve Lee's code][stevelee-gist] for my PowerShell Profile.
 Yesterday I wrote some more code to let me push my local updates back into the gist where I store it.